National security, Modi appeal will propel BJP to better its 2014 tally: Shah

 "The BJP will win more than 55 of those constituencies," he added.

-Asked if the BJP will be able to repeat 2014 feat when it had swept north and west India, he said some seats may go this way or that way but his party will get an overall majority.
+Asked if the BJP will be able to repeat 2014 feat when it had swept north and west India, he said some seats may go this way or that way but his party will get more than 282 seats.

+Noting that he has covered more than 300 Lok Sabha seats during his campaign since January this year, Shah said his party has succeeded in enhancing its support base in regions where it had not done well in earlier elections.

-With top Congress leaders slamming Modi for his sharp attack on Rajiv Gandhi, Shah questioned "why he or Jawaharlal Nehru cannot be criticised simply because they are from the Gandhi family."
+With top Congress leaders slamming Modi for his sharp attack on Rajiv Gandhi, Shah asked "why he or Jawaharlal Nehru cannot be criticised simply because they are from the Gandhi family?"

 Modi had dubbed the late prime minister as "bhrashtachari no 1", drawing ire of several top Congress leaders as well as other opposition parties.